3 Key Principles for Better E-Learning Design

 The goal isn’t just to share information—it’s to help people learn.
 Every design choice you make should support that goal.
 When you’re intentional about your design decisions, you create learning experiences that stick.

-• Is every element on my screen serving a clear purpose?
+- Does every element on my screen serve a clear purpose?

 Transform your e-learning design by focusing on what matters

-Just because you build an e-learning course doesn’t automatically mean learning happens.
+Just because you build an e-learning course doesn’t mean learning happens automatically.
 By focusing on meaningful content, connecting to the broader learning ecosystem, and making intentional design choices, you can create e-learning that truly impacts your learners.

 You may also like